run-ai/docs/docs/Researcher/cli-reference/runai-template.md

 ## Options

-<template-name\> the name of the Template to run the command on
+<template-name\> - The name of the Template to run the command on.

 ``runai template list`` will show the list of existing Templates.